 The Lexus ES is a big car, so accommodation for passengers is as generous as you’d expect.
 That said, the sloping roof reduces headroom a little in the back, but the same can be said for a variety of executive saloons boasting ‘long coupé’ styling.

-On the road, the front-drive ES displays secure and stable handling, with little body roll and direct steering making it easy and quite fun to drive.
-There’s a Constantly Variable Transmission (CVT) – a special type of automatic gearbox – that’s designed to maximise efficiency of the hybrid powertrain.
-Unfortunately, as in other Lexus models, it sounds a little strained and noisy when you ask for maximum performance.
-Driven gently, though, it’s smooth and hushed, and perfectly suited to the car’s limo-like ride and character.
+On the road, the front-drive ES displays secure and stable handling, with little body roll and direct steering making it easy and relaxing to drive.
+The Constantly Variable Transmission (CVT) – a type of automatic gearbox that’s designed to maximise efficiency of the hybrid powertrain - does let the ES down, though.
+As in other Lexus models, it sounds a little strained and noisy when you ask for maximum performance.
+It's just not a car that feels at home being driven in a spirited fashion, but driven gently it’s smooth and hushed, and perfectly suited to the car’s limo-like character.